 What is covered?
 What is the limit?
-What wi II I pay?
-In-network Out-of-network In an office or clinic No limit See Professional Visits and Services Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered
+What will I pay?
+In-network Out-of-network In an office or clinic No limit See Professional Visits and Services Not covered Other professional services No limit Deductible, then 30% coinsurance Not covered

 What services are included? • Medically necessary foot care performed by a licensed provider.
 A medical provider can cut or remove corns, calluses, and nails related to a certain medical condition.
 What is excluded?
 (Premera HMO pays 0%) • Routine foot care, such as trimming of nails and removing calluses, that can be done by the member or a caregiver and that do not require skills from a qualified provider.
 Non-medically necessary foot care.
-Related Benefit Information • When prescribed by a provider, corrective or therapeutic shoes and orthotics are covered under Home Medical Equipment .
+Related Benefit Information • When prescribed by a provider, corrective or therapeutic shoes and orthotics are covered under Home Medical Equipment (HME) Orthotics, Prosthetics and Supplies.